47rooks/hxluau/README.md

 ## Creating a local haxelib and installing the dependent libraries

-The local haxelib should be in the `/tests` directory.
+The local haxelib should be in the repo top level directory.

 ```
-cd tests
 haxelib newrepo

 haxelib install hxcpp